nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/app_overview.md

 ## Authors and Maintainers

-Nautobot Device Lifecycle plugin is maintained by Network to Code and members of the Nautobot community.
+Nautobot Device Lifecycle App is maintained by Network to Code and members of the Nautobot community.
 Anyone is welcome to contribute code, issues, feature requests, etc...

 ## Extras

-The following custom relationships are automatically created by the plugin:
+The following custom relationships are automatically created by the app:

 - **Software on Device** - links Software version to Device
 - **Software on InventoryItem** - links Software version to Inventory Item